 We have audited the financial statements of Sundaram Asset Management Singapore Pte.
-Ltd. ('the Company'), which comprise the statement of financial position as at 31 March 2023, the statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages FS1 to FS30.
+Ltd. ('the Company'), which comprise the statement of financial position as at 31 March 2025, the statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policies, as set out on pages FS1 to FS31.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ('the Act') and Financial Reporting Standards in Singapore ('FRSs') so as to give a true and fair view of the financial position of the Company as at 31 March 2023 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ('the Act') and Financial Reporting Standards in Singapore ('FRSs') so as to give a true and fair view of the financial position of the Company as at 31 March 2025 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.